petechd/eq-questionnaire-schemas/style_guide.md

 # Jsonnet Style Guide
 This style guide documents how we build schemas consistently with Jsonnet.
-For more general principles and styling rules we follow the [Databricks Style Guide](https://github.com/databricks/jsonnet-style-guide#databricks-jsonnet-guide).
+For more general principles and styling rules, we follow the [Databricks Style Guide](https://github.com/databricks/jsonnet-style-guide#databricks-jsonnet-guide).
 ## Folder structure
 - The following structure is used: